WonderLandxD/mini_trident/README.md

 # mini_trident

 A minimal version of **[Tident](https://github.com/mahmoodlab/TRIDENT)**.
-This project focuses on tissue segmentation and patch extraction, removing other components to keep the codebase clean and easy to use.
+This project focuses on tissue segmentation and patch extraction from Whole Slide Images (WSIs), removing other components to keep the codebase clean and easy to use.

 ## Usage